-To practice, start with your whole vegetable, like a carrot, potato, or turnip, in front of you.
-Trim and square off the organic, curved edges.
-Portion you vegetable into roughly two-inch long sections.
+To practice, start with a whole vegetable, like a carrot, potato, or turnip, in front of you.
+Trim and square off the rounded edges.
+Portion the vegetable into roughly 2-inch-long sections.
 Next, decide the cut you want to make.
-Then, slice your vegetable into even planks (1/8-inch thick for a julienne, ¼-inch for macédoine, ½-inch for paysanne).
+Then, slice your vegetable into even planks (1/8 inch thick for a julienne, 1/4 inch for macédoine).
 Then, slice your plank into even batons.
 From there you can dice into even cubes.

-Knife cuts can leave you with lots of vegetable waste, since it requires lots of trimming to make your organically shaped carrot, parsnip, or potato into perfectly squared off, even shapes.
-However, you can save the scraps for making stock, purées, and sauces where perfect knife cuts are less important.
+Knife cuts can leave you with lots of vegetable waste, since it requires lots of trimming to make your organically shaped carrot, parsnip or potato into perfectly squared-off, even shapes.
+However, you can save the scraps for making stock, purées and sauces where perfect knife cuts are less important.

 Batonnet or baton is a matchstick knife cut.
-The precise dimensions are a 1/4-inch by 1/4-inch and then roughly to 2- to 2 1/2-inches long.
+The precise dimensions are a 1/4 inch by 1/4 inch and then roughly to 2 to 2 1/2 inches long.